PatrickTauras/PlayerPath/README.md

 - **GitHub Pages:** For deploying the game online.
 - **Node.js & npm:** For managing dependencies and building the project.

-## Contributing
-If you’d like to contribute to PlayerPath, Please reach out to me through the contact page.

 ## License
 This project is open-source and available under the MIT License.